ruby/typeprof/doc/doc.md

 A class object is a value that represents the class itself.
 For example, the constants `Integer` and `String` has class objects.
-In Ruby semantics, a class object is an instance of the class `Class`, but it is not abstracted into `Class` in Type Profiler.
+In Ruby semantics, a class object is an instance of the class `Class`, but it is not abstracted into `Class` in TypeProf.
-This is because, if it is abstracted, Type Profiler cannot handle constant references and class methods correctly.
+This is because, if it is abstracted, TypeProf cannot handle constant references and class methods correctly.

 A symbol is an abstract value returned by Symbol literals like `:foo`.
 A symbol object is not abstracted to an instance of the class `Symbol` because its concrete vgalue is often required in many cases, such as keyword argumetns, JSON data keys, the argument of `Module#attr_reader`, etc.
 Note that some Symbol objects are handled as instances of the class `Symbol`, for example, the return value of `String#to_sym` and Symbol literals that contains interpolation like `:"foo_#{ x }"`.

-`untyped` is an abstract value generated when Type Profiler fails to trace values due to analysis limits or restrictions.
+`untyped` is an abstract value generated when TypeProf fails to trace values due to analysis limits or restrictions.
 Any operations and method calls on `untyped` are ignored, and the evaluation result is also `untyped`.

 A union of abstract values is a value that represents multiple possibilities.,